civican/legisinfo/44-1/bills/C-69/bill_text.md

     **(10)** If the Minister determines that a person detained in a designated immigrant station in the circumstances described in subsection (8) is to remain detained in the designated immigrant station, the Minister must provide the person with written reasons for the determination.

-  **(2)** Subsections 142(2) **to (10)** of the Act are repealed.
+  **(2)** Subsections 142(2) to (10) of the Act are repealed.

 #### Transitional Provision

-### Section 439
+### Section 391

-On the coming into force of section `437`, any arrangement entered into under section 94.3 of `Corrections and Conditional Release Act` that is still in effect is terminated and any designation made under subsection 94.4(1) of that Act is revoked.
+On the coming into force of section `389`, any arrangement entered into under section 94.3 of `Corrections and Conditional Release Act` that is still in effect is terminated and any designation made under subsection 94.4(1) of that Act is revoked.

 #### Coordinating Amendment

-### Section 440
+### Section 392

-If section 18 of `An Act to amend the Corrections and Conditional Release Act and another Act` comes into force before section `435` of this Act, then, on the first day on which both that section 18 and section `434` of this Act are in force, section 58.1 of the `Corrections and Conditional Release Act` is replaced by the following:
+If section 18 of `An Act to amend the Corrections and Conditional Release Act and another Act` comes into force before section `387` of this Act, then, on the first day on which both that section 18 and section `386` of this Act are in force, section 58.1 of the `Corrections and Conditional Release Act` is replaced by the following:

 ### Section 58.1